-- LS elsewhere is unusual; it is most often on the upper trunk, axillae, buttocks and lateral thighs.
+- LS elsewhere is much less common; it is most often on the upper trunk, axillae, buttocks and lateral thighs.

 - Oral lesions are extremely rare, but can affect sites where there is cornified stratified squamous epithelium - eg, tongue, gingiva and hard palate.

 The diagnosis is usually made clinically.
 In primary care, if the clinician is not confident in identification and management, referral should be made to a primary care colleague with a special interest or to secondary care (usually a specialist vulval dermatology clinic or urology clinic in men).
 Lesions should be well documented for follow-up purposes, ideally with diagrams or photography.
 Other investigations may include:

 - Is indicated only when there is diagnostic uncertainty or suspected malignancy.